sap-tutorials/Tutorials/tutorials/ai-core-tensorflow-byod/ai-core-tensorflow-byod.md

 - [Train your own word embeddings using a simple `Keras`](https://www.tensorflow.org/text/guide/word_embeddings#using_the_embedding_layer)
 - [Using pre-trained word embeddings in `Keras`](https://keras.io/examples/nlp/pretrained_word_embeddings/)

-By the end of this tutorial you will have movie review classification model deployed in SAP AI Core, using which you can make predictions in real-time.
+By the end of this tutorial you will have a movie review classification model deployed in SAP AI Core, using which you can make predictions in real-time.

 You may complete each step of this tutorial using any of the following tools to control operations in your SAP AI Core: